joelouthan/theologic.us/content/posts/4-family-devos-luke/2019/2019-11-20-family-devos-luke.md

 ---
-title: 'Luke 1:8–10 How Can We Worship God Everyday?'
+title: '✅Luke 1:8–10 How Can We Worship God Everyday?'
 author: Joseph Louthan
 type: post
 publishDate: 2019-11-20